vicentematus/volume-landmarks-rp/README.md

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.

+# PLEASE USE NODE 16.17.0 OR IT WILL CAUSE SEGFAULT ON WSL UBUNTU

 # To Do List

 - [ ] Seed the Excercise table with excercises for each muscle group from the RP website.